Oluyosola/inisev-task/README.md

 - mail can be sent to all subscribers using the command "php artisan emails:send"

-#Things I am unable to achieve
+#What I am unable to achieve
 - Use of Queues to schedule sending of mail in background

 #Feedback